Vaulted gold: Difference

 Buyers of vaulted gold acquire direct ownership in gold.
 Buyers of structured products, which are based on the price of gold, acquire a claim against the issuer of the product, but no outright ownership in gold.
 Exchange traded funds (ETF) or exchange traded commodities (ETC) can be backed by vaulted gold.
 In legal terms, the position of an owner of such shares with regards to the physical gold is very different from the one of an owner of outright vaulted gold.

+In the wholesale precious-metals market, delivery of gold may be effected in several ways, including physical delivery at the vault of a dealer or elsewhere, credit to an allocated or unallocated account with a dealer, or settlement through London precious-metals clearing to an unallocated account of a third party.